Chashma Nuclear Power Complex: C3 and C4

 On 28 April 2009, a general engineering and design contract for third and fourth units were signed with Shanghai Nuclear Engineering Research and Design Institute at the cost of US$2.37 Bn.
-Construction of CHASNUPP-III begin on 28 May 2011 and it went on its critical phase on 1 August 2016.
+Construction of CHASNUPP-III, or C3, begin on 28 May 2011 and it went on its critical phase on 1 August 2016.
 The CHASNUPP-III joined the nation's electricity grid system on 15 October 2016 and commenced its operations on 6 December 2016.
 The CHASNUPP-III is a 315-MW two-loop pressurized water reactor (PWR), using between 2.4 and 3.0% low-enriched uranium (LEU) fuel with a gross capacity of 340 MW.

-The CHASNUPP-IV is also a CNP-300 type and is a 315-MW two-loop pressurized reactor with a gross capacity of 340 MW.
+The CHASNUPP-IV, or C4, is also a CNP-300 type and is a 315-MW two-loop pressurized reactor with a gross capacity of 340 MW.
 Construction of the fourth reactor started on 18 December 2011 and it went critical on 15 March 2017.
 The CHASNUPP-IV was connected to nation's grid system on 25 June 2017, and commenced its operations on 19 September 2017.

 C5

 In March 2013, Pakistan and China agreed to build a fifth unit at the Chashma nuclear power plant site, eventually signing an agreement on 27 November 2017.
-It will be a Hualong One reactor.
-China National Nuclear Corporation and the Pakistan Atomic Energy Commission had signed a cooperation agreement for the construction of a 1,200 MW Hualong One nuclear reactor at the Chashma nuclear power plant in Punjab province in Pakistan.
+The CHASNUPP-V, or C5, will be a Hualong One reactor.
+The China National Nuclear Corporation and the Pakistan Atomic Energy Commission had signed a cooperation agreement for the construction of a 1,200 MW Hualong One nuclear reactor at the Chashma nuclear power plant in Punjab province in Pakistan, named C5.

 On 14 July 2023, Prime Minister of Pakistan Shahbaz Sharif performed the groundbreaking ceremony of the 1,200 MW Chashma Nuclear Power Plant Unit 5 (C-5).
 This significant project is expected to be completed within a span of seven to eight years, with an estimated cost of approximately $4.8 billion.

 First concrete for Unit 5 was poured on 30 December 2024.